OpenEvalProject/evals/manuscripts/elife-96784/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/05wg1m734 Radboud University Medical Centre, Donders Institute for Brain, Cognition and Behavior Nijmegen Netherlands
+1. Radboud University Medical Centre, Donders Institute for Brain, Cognition and Behavior Nijmegen Netherlands ([ROR:05wg1m734](https://ror.org/05wg1m734))
-2. https://ror.org/02crff812 Child Development Center and Children’s Research Center, University Children's Hospital Zürich, University of Zürich Zürich Switzerland
+2. Child Development Center and Children’s Research Center, University Children's Hospital Zürich, University of Zürich Zürich Switzerland ([ROR:02crff812](https://ror.org/02crff812))
-3. https://ror.org/01462r250 Department of Child and Adolescent Psychiatry and Psychotherapy, Psychiatric University Hospital Zurich Zurich Switzerland
+3. Department of Child and Adolescent Psychiatry and Psychotherapy, Psychiatric University Hospital Zurich Zurich Switzerland ([ROR:01462r250](https://ror.org/01462r250))
-4. https://ror.org/04dq56617 Max Planck Institute of Psychiatry Munich Germany
+4. Max Planck Institute of Psychiatry Munich Germany ([ROR:04dq56617](https://ror.org/04dq56617))
-5. https://ror.org/035d65343 Klinikum Ingolstadt, Centre of Mental Health Ingolstadt Germany
+5. Klinikum Ingolstadt, Centre of Mental Health Ingolstadt Germany ([ROR:035d65343](https://ror.org/035d65343))
-6. https://ror.org/01g9ty582 Semmelweis University, Institute of Behavioural Sciences Budapest Hungary
+6. Semmelweis University, Institute of Behavioural Sciences Budapest Hungary ([ROR:01g9ty582](https://ror.org/01g9ty582))

 † Corresponding author

 ## Abstract

 Sleep cycles are defined as episodes of non-rapid eye movement (non-REM) sleep followed by an episode of REM sleep.
 Fractal or aperiodic neural activity is a well-established marker of arousal and sleep stages measured using electroencephalography.
 We introduce a new concept of ‘fractal cycles’ of sleep, defined as a time interval during which time series of fractal activity descend to their local minimum and ascend to the next local maximum.
 We assess correlations between fractal and classical (i.e. non-REM – REM) sleep cycle durations and study cycles with skipped REM sleep.
 The sample comprised 205 healthy adults, 21 children and adolescents and 111 patients with depression.
-We found that fractal and classical cycle durations (89±34 vs 90±25 min) correlated positively ( r =0.5, p<0.001).
+We found that fractal and classical cycle durations (89±34 vs 90±25 min) correlated positively (r=0.5, p<0.001).
 Children and adolescents had shorter fractal cycles than young adults (76±34 vs 94±32 min).
 The fractal cycle algorithm detected cycles with skipped REM sleep in 91–98% of cases.
 Medicated patients with depression showed longer fractal cycles compared to their unmedicated state (107±51 vs 92±38 min) and age-matched controls (104±49 vs 88±31 min).
 In conclusion, fractal cycles are an objective, quantifiable, continuous and biologically plausible way to display sleep neural activity and its cycles.

 ## Introduction